-For 2017, Mercer further recommended refinements to our executive compensation peer group, while keeping criteria for our peer group consistent with the 2016 criteria.
-As a result, the committee recommended minor changes to the compensation peer group as a result of mergers (see footnote in the table on page 29).
-This resulted in a peer group that included the companies listed on the chart below which, along with the broader survey discussed below, were used for benchmarking purposes.
-Our compensation committee believes that the selected TSR (Total Shareholder Return) Peer Group (the "TSR Peer Group") is more appropriate for determining TSR under our PRU Program as it provides a comparison of our Company's stock price performance against our global competitors and better alignment with stock holder investment choices.
-For 2017, the compensation committee modified our TSR Peer Group to better reflect our competitors in the contract electronic manufacturing sector as viewed by the market and investment communities.
-For a discussion regarding how the TSR Peer Group affects executive compensation, please see the "Equity Awards" section on page 36 below.
-The compensation committee reviews the peer groups regularly and makes adjustments to account for events such as acquisitions, mergers, and the like.
+Our compensation committee believes that the selected TSR (Total Stockholder Return) Peer Group (the "TSR Peer Group") is more appropriate for determining TSR under our PRU Program as it provides a comparison of our Company's stock price performance against our global competitors and better alignment with stockholder investment choices.
+For 2018, the refinements to the TSR Peer Group resulted in one company being removed that was acquired.
+For a discussion regarding how the TSR Peer Group affects executive compensation, please see the "Equity Awards" section on page 33.